Accueil » Tips » Lacto-fermentation: 4 lacto-fermented foods to get started

 Sourdough bread, a good lacto-fermented product

-How to consume it: it is recommended to eat sourdough bread made from organic flours.
-The preparation starts with a “starter” made of water and flour.
+How to consume it : it is recommended to eat sourdough bread made from organic flours.
+The preparation begins with a “starter” made of water and flour.
 Then the starter is fed with a mixture of water and flour.
-The mixture will start to bubble and release a tangy smell.
+The mixture will start to bubble and give off a slightly sour smell.

 4. Miso